 Everything you see on your screen is considered as front-end.
 Front-end means what’s ahead, so it’s what can be viewed by the user when visiting a website or opening an application.
 This layer can also be called a “Client-side,” that is, “part of the client.”
 Imagine a wall clock, where you have the hands where the numbers of the hours, the art of the clock background, the frame, etc. All of this would represent the front end of the clock.
 Already the gears, springs, the pile, and all the internal mechanism we cannot see would be the back end.

 Bringing this same reasoning to the development of websites and applications, the whole visible part, or that affects the visible part of an application is part of the front end.
 For example, Menus, Buttons, Images, Fonts, and Forms, all this is part of the layer that can be seen, therefore the front end.
+It is possible that a website can be built using front-end; it’s known as a static site.

 Imagine the system of an ATM, you insert your card and then your password.
 The interface where you enter your password is the front-end and is being serviced by the ATM (it’s the client / client-side part).
 So far, so good.
 But after you press confirm, have you ever wondered how the ATM checks if your password is correct?

 For security reasons, it would not be smart to store all the passwords in the ATM itself.
 And imagine if someone decides to change their password, all the boxes would have to update at the same time.
-So, there is what we call a server, which is nothing more than a computer, or a network of computers that “serve” certain information to a client computer.
+So, here is what we call a server, which is nothing more than a computer, or a network of computers that “serve” certain information to a client computer.
 Hence comes the term server-side, representing the server-side.

 That’s where the back-end layer comes in, which we do not see.
 Once you enter your password in an ATM, the cashier’s computer will send your password to a server that will process your data, check if your password checks your bank account, and return a message of success or error, allowing you to or not access to the functions of your account.